 Sirius smiles, “We’ve got to keep an air of mystery, you know,” he explains.
 “Otherwise the mystique of the Marauders is ruined,”

-“And more importantly, it’s dangerous to let people know,” Remus adds, with an almost sheepishly apologetic look on his face.
-“We can’t go around telling everyone, no matter how much James and Sirius like to show off,”
+“Well, it’s dangerous to let people know,” Remus explains, with an almost sheepishly apologetic look on his face.
+“I was fuming when Sirius and James told me that you knew, but I realized you’re you and aren’t a risk.
+But we still can’t go around telling everyone, no matter how much James and Sirius like to show off,”

 “Hey-“ Sirius starts to object, but I interrupt him.

 “But really, how dangerous could it be?”
 I say with a humorless laugh, raising an eyebrow and taking another sip.
 “It’s just a map,”